 - Potential instances where the mortgage insurance was not maintained

 Reviewing claim performance and advance loss history can identify the basis for these operating losses and highlight potential issues occurring within operations, along with opportunities to refine reserves.
+Clear, documented operating procedures that support differing investor guidelines for non-QM loans are also necessary.
 Having processes to ensure the correct application of claim payments and the related claim reporting will enhance the precision of the claim performance review.
 Tightly controlled claim processes will support higher levels of recoveries and tighter reserves.

 Servicers have several vendors that they rely on to support their servicing operations.
-The monitoring of these vendors is important to reduce non-recoverable operating losses.
-Receiving late or inaccurate invoices or deficiencies in vendor responsibilities could impact what is recovered from the borrower, insurer, or investor.
+The monitoring of these vendors is important to reduce nonrecoverable operating losses.
+Receiving late or inaccurate invoices or deficiencies in vendor responsibilities could impact what is recovered from the borrower, insurer or investor.
 The prompt monitoring of vendors needs to be done routinely and thoroughly to ensure that the vendors are operating in accordance with their contractual terms.
 Servicers should also assess if their vendors have the appropriate controls in place to meet their requirements and if the vendors can handle increased volume and concentrations of services, which were evident during the COVID-19 pandemic.
+We could also see new operational strain with increased delinquencies on larger servicing portfolios.
+While originations slowed on higher interest rates and the lower housing supply over the last couple of years, servicers acquired and retained more servicing to offset origination income.

-Some of the critical vendor services include tax service and insurance service contracts.
+Some of the critical vendor services include tax service, insurance service and property preservation contracts.
 A servicer can:

 - Engage a tax service provider to confirm the tax liability on the mortgaged property and pay the appropriate amount of the liability